Daneliya/xu_vuepress_reco_blog/Java/JVM相关/Arthas.md

 ### 问题

+1、The telnet port 3658 is used by process 28221 instead of target process 96492, you will connect to an unexpected process

 ~~~bash
 [ERROR] The telnet port 3658 is used by process 28221 instead of target process 96492, you will connect to an unexpected process.
 [ERROR] 1.
 Try to restart arthas-boot, select process 28221, shutdown it first with running the ‘stop’ command.